Games: Cooler than Real Life

 Yet saying gamers play video games because of “cooler stuff” is a little too simple.
 There are over a dozen major genres of games, with dozens more subgenres.

-When we look for why our gamers game so much it is easy to simply stop with the list of video game genres.
+When we look for why our gamers game so much it is easy to over-simplify the conversation.
 The logic makes sense: Games are fun, people like to have fun, so they play games a lot to have a lot of fun.
 Yet there are lots of ways to spend your time, a lot of things you can be addicted to.
 So why video games?

 To understand this we need to understand that your gamer is created in the likeness of a creative, loving, communal God and that your gamer has a purpose on this earth that they are called to accomplish.